CSICS-ODU/Delloite_Privacy_LLama-Models/README.md

 <p align="center">
   <img src="/Transformer Archetecture.png" width="400"/>
+  **Transformer Architecture Discussed in the "Attention is All You Need" Paper**
 </p>

 The **Llama 8B-Instruct model** is built on a **Transformer architecture** with **32 layers of decoders**.
 In this enhanced version, we are embedding the **Defender Prompt** into the model's processing pipeline, specifically in the **last 14 layers** (from layer 19 to layer 32).
 This **key modification** strengthens the model's **contextual understanding** and ensures that the **system’s prompt** remains influential throughout the entire inference process.